jelovirt/com.elovirta.html2pdf/README.md

 ## License

-The DITA to print HTML5plug-in is currenly _not_ licensed under any license.
+The DITA to print HTML5 plug-in is currently _not_ licensed under any license.